-Quantum particle behavior cannot be explained in terms of science alone.
+Quantum particle behaviour cannot be explained in terms of science alone.
 That is to say, it can not be explained in terms of the waking mind because the waking mind by its nature functions on the basis that our reality is physical.

 Our reality consists of things that cannot be broken down into individual bits.
-It cannot be explained in a linear mechanical fashion, so at some point we will need to bridge the gap.
+It cannot be explained in a linear mechanical fashion, so at some point, we will need to bridge the gap.